 (208) 426-4264 | LA-209I

-Ralph Clare teaches twentieth and twenty-first century American literature at Boise State, and specializes in the post-45 period.
-He is the author of Fictions Inc.: The Corporation in Postmodern Fiction, Film, and Popular Culture (Rutgers UP, 2014) and the editor of the forthcoming Cambridge Companion to David Foster Wallace (Cambridge UP, 2018).
-His latest book project, Metaffective Fiction: Structuring Feeling in Contemporary American Literature, explores the role of emotion and affect in post-postmodern fiction and the neoliberal era in works by David Foster Wallace, Salvador Plascencia, Sheila Heti, Claudia Rankine, and Ben Lerner, among others.
-He has published, or has essays forthcoming, on postmodernism, film, post-postmodernism, David Foster Wallace, Richard Powers, Thomas Pynchon, Kurt Vonnegut, and others.
+Ralph Clare is Associate Professor of English at Boise State University, specializing in post-45 American literature.
+He is the author of Fictions Inc.: The Corporation in Postmodern Fiction, Film, and Popular Culture (Rutgers UP, 2014) and the editor of the Cambridge Companion to David Foster Wallace (Cambridge UP, 2018).
+His latest book project, Metaffective Fiction: Structuring Feeling in Contemporary American Literature, explores the role of emotion and affect in post-postmodern fiction and the neoliberal era in works by David Foster Wallace, Salvador Plascencia, Sheila Heti, Dave Eggers, and Ben Lerner, among others.

 - Ph.D., English Literature, Stony Brook University (SUNY, Stony Brook)

 - M.F.A., Creative Writing (Fiction), California State University, Long Beach

 - M.A., English Literature, California State University, Long Beach

 - B.A., English Literature, San Diego State University

 20th and 21st C. American Literature and Culture, Post-45, Film, Marxism and Post-Marxism, Economic approaches to literature, the New Materialisms